Brewers Spring Training

 Send this page to a friend

 Maryvale Baseball Park is in the western-most city limits of Phoenix.
 The 56-acre complex is found amongst dense commercial development in the city's Maryvale neighborhood.

 Take 1-10 to the 51st Avenue exit (#139) and travel north for two miles.
-The stadium will be on the left, in a highly visible spot after Thomas and before Indian School Roads, with the left turn to it made immediately after seeing the John F. Long Family Services Center.
+The stadium will be on the left, in a highly visible spot after Osborn and before Indian School Roads, with the left turn to it made immediately after seeing the John F. Long Family Services Center.